IDInteraction/ResearchITClubTalk/README.md

-# RSE2017Talk
+# Research IT Club
-## Presentation for the RSE conference in Manchester Sept 2017
+## Presentation for the UoM Research IT club, 25 October 2017

+This talk is based on the [talk we gave at the 2017 RSE conference](http://idinteraction.cs.manchester.ac.uk/RSE2017Talk/)

 The talk is written in RMarkdown, as a revealjs presentation.